-If there’s one thing every visitor to Nova Scotia enjoys, it’s the food.
+If there’s one thing each and every visitor to Nova Scotia enjoys, it’s the food.
 No matter where you go in the province – whether you’re a seafood lover or landlubber – you’ll find the makings of a delicious meal.
-From Atlantic lobster and Digby scallops, to Oxford blueberries and Annapolis Valley fiddleheads, if you’re a locavore – someone who enjoys locally sourced food – you’ll love what Nova Scotia has to offer.
+From Atlantic lobster and Digby scallops, to Oxford blueberries and Annapolis Valley fiddleheads and strawberries from around the province, if you’re a locavore – someone who enjoys locally sourced food – you’ll love what Nova Scotia has to offer.

 Farm Fresh Produce from the Annapolis Valley

-The breadbasket of Nova Scotia has long been the Annapolis Valley.
-Nestled between the north and south mountains, the valley is home to many farms, u-picks and vineyards that are popular destinations for anyone seeking farm fresh produce or a local wine.
-In addition to a wide range of fruits and vegetables, the Annapolis Valley is famous for its apples – a fact that is celebrated each spring in the four-day Apple Blossom Festival.
+The Annapolis Valley has long been known as the breadbasket of Nova Scotia.
+Nestled between the north and south mountains, the valley is home to many farms, u-picks, farmers' markets and award winning wineries & vineyards that are popular destinations for anyone seeking fresh produce and local wines.
+In addition to the wide range of fruits and vegetables grown here, the Annapolis Valley is possibly most famously known for its apples – a fact that is celebrated each spring in the four-day Apple Blossom Festival.

 Local Seafood in Nova Scotia

-For those who can’t make it to the farm or dock, farmers markets can be found in just about every city and town across Nova Scotia.
-North America’s oldest farmers can be found in Halifax.
-While the Halifax Farmer’s Market has been operating for over 260 years, its new Seaport location is also one the most modern, hosting farmers and vendors inside an environmentally friendly and sustainable building.
-The market and its more than 200 vendors is a locavore’s dream, featuring products, Nova Scotian wines and local fruit and vegetables from every corner of the province!
+For those who can’t make it to the farm or wharf, farmers' markets can be found in just about every town and city across Nova Scotia.
+Did you know that North America’s oldest farmers' market is located in Halifax?
+While the farmers' market in Halifax has been operating for over 260 years, its new Halifax Seaport Farmers' Market location is also one the most modern, hosting farmers and vendors inside an environmentally friendly and sustainable building.
+The market and its more than 200 vendors is a locavore’s dream, featuring delicious products such as Nova Scotia wines and local fruit and vegetables from every corner of the province!

-Locavore Restaurants and Home Cooking in Nova Scotia
+Locavore Restaurants and Nova Scotia Inspired Home Cooking